 Estate Planning Checklist

-This article lists some of the things that you should consider when contemplating the execution of your will, to give you an idea of what information you need to gather and to start thinking about how you want your property distributed after you die.
+This article lists some of the things to consider when contemplating the execution of your will, what information you need to gather and to start thinking about how you want your property distributed after you die.
 This article is not intended to be all-inclusive, but to just give you a better idea of what needs to be done and the basics of writing a will.

 Estate planning goals include: